saiisback/empower/README.md

 5.  **Frontend Display**:
     -   The backend sends the complete game object, including the `htmlCode`, back to the frontend.
     -   The React app displays the game's title and instructions, and then renders the `htmlCode` within a sandboxed `<iframe>` to create a safe and isolated play area.

+6.  **Voice Accessibility Features**:
+    -   **Text-to-Speech**: Users can click speaker buttons throughout the interface to have any text read aloud using the browser's native Web Speech API.
+    -   **Speech-to-Text**: Users can click microphone buttons to provide voice input.
+Audio is captured using the MediaRecorder API, sent to the backend `/transcribe` endpoint, and processed using Groq's Whisper API for highly accurate transcription.
+    -   **Fallback Support**: If Groq transcription fails, the system automatically falls back to the browser's Speech Recognition API to ensure continuous functionality.

 ## 🔧 Customization